atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 ![placeholder](/dev-containers-3.png)

-To reopen the container, open the command pallete in VS Code `(Ctrl/Command + Shift + P)` and select `Dev Containers: Reopen in Containers`.
+To jump back into the container, open the command pallete in VS Code `(Ctrl/Command + Shift + P)` and select `Dev Containers: Reopen in Container`.

 ![placeholder](/dev-containers-1.png)